Critical illness rider: What it is, how it works, is it worth it?

 A long-term care rider is similar to a critical illness rider in that it’s a policy add-on that can give you financial benefits from your life insurance while you’re still living.

-To redeem the rider benefit, you must be unable to independently perform two of the six activities of daily living either temporarily or permanently.
-These activities include eating, bathing, getting dressed, walking or getting from one place to another, using the toilet, and maintaining bowel and bladder continence.
+To qualify for the long-term care rider benefit payout, you must be unable to independently perform two of the following six activities of daily living either temporarily or permanently: eating, bathing, getting dressed, walking or getting from one place to another, using the toilet, and maintaining bowel and bladder continence.
 [1]

-Much like the critical illness rider, once you meet the specified criteria, you’re able to make a claim for a predetermined portion of the benefit amount.
+Much like a critical illness rider, once you meet the criteria for a long-term care rider, you can submit a claim for a predetermined portion of the benefit payout.

 What’s the difference between a critical illness rider and an accelerated death benefit rider?

 A critical illness rider and an accelerated death benefit rider both allow you to claim a portion of the death benefit while you’re still living if you meet certain criteria.
-However, the qualifying events needed to exercise each of these riders are different.
+However, the circumstances needed to exercise each of these riders are different.

-• For the critical illness rider, you need to be diagnosed with an approved illness, but it doesn’t need to be terminal.
+• For the critical illness rider, you need to be diagnosed with a qualifying illness, but it doesn’t need to be terminal.

 • For the accelerated death benefit rider, you need to be diagnosed with a terminal illness and be given less than 12-24 months to live.